BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/blockchain-101_lesson_03.md

 {% include callouts/bigQuote.html
-	body=“The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.” sourceName=
+	body="The Times 03/Jan/2009 Chancellor on brink of second bailout for banks." sourceName=
 	sourceUrl=
 %}